fairandsmart/right-consent/_docs/07-context-anatomy.md

 ### Receipt Delivery Type

-The receipt delivery type [NONE, GENERATE, DISPLAY, STORE, DOWNLOAD] allows to control if a receipt is generated and if it is pushed or not to the end-user.
+The receipt delivery type [NONE, GENERATE, DISPLAY, STORE, DOWNLOAD] allows checking if a receipt is generated and if it is pushed or not to the end-user.

 ### Receipt Display Type

-The receipt display type [NONE, HTML, PDF, TXT, XML] allows to choose if the receipt is going to be displayed after the Consent Form submission and using which mime type.
+The receipt display type [NONE, HTML, PDF, TXT, XML] allows choosing if the receipt is going to be displayed after the Consent Form submission and using which mime type.

 <i class="fa fa-exclamation-circle"></i> <b>Notice:</b> Setting Receipt Delivery Type to NONE implies a Receipt Display Type of NONE
 {: .notice--warning}